sergey-koryshev/build-system/readme.md

 - **skip-tag** - indicates if wether the workflow will create tag or not;
 - **root-path** - root path of target project;
 - **scripts-ref** - reference for version of scripts to use with the workflow, default value: `master`;
 - **workspace-name** - name of npm-workspace where version need to be incremented.
-Can be specified in case of project type `Posh`;
+Can be specified in case of project type `Node`;

 **Notes**